 This resource aims to provide the essentials needed to teach online whether a course is fully or partially online.

-Given the challenges face-to-face learning presents to UNL in the fall it is important to create a broad framework for teaching and learning that allows the University to be prepared for any eventuality, and that ensures equitable treatment of its students no matter what their situation might be.
+Given the challenges face-to-face learning presented in the fall of 2020, it is important to create a broad framework for teaching and learning that allows the university to be prepared for any eventuality, and that ensures equitable treatment of its students no matter what their situation might be.
 Students who are unable to attend classes for whatever reason should not be disadvantaged.
 Simultaneously this framework should facilitate the needs of instructors to tailor their materials, activities, and styles to the demands of their own disciplines.

 What follows is an attempt to outline a framework using hybrid face-to-face and online modes.
 The framework owes something to the HyFlex model but is not prescriptive.
 There are a few basic approaches that will be important for all classes in the fall, whether or not they are built out from an online or face-to-face model: